First time user? Sign Up for Pay Now. Link will open in a new window/tab.

 Samsung Pay can be used almost anywhere you can use a credit card to make purchases, or wherever contactless payments are accepted.
 Plastic cards may need to be used where contactless payments are not accepted (Ex.
 Gas Station Pumps).

-Samsung Pay is available with the S7, S7 active, S7 edge, S6, S6 active, S6 edge, S6 edge+ and Note5 through an app update.
 The availability will vary by mobile network operator.
-The app will appear when the customers install the most up to date operating system.
+The app will appear when customers install the most up to date operating system.
 Samsung Pay will be a preloaded app on upcoming Samsung devices.
 The app is not available for download on unsupported devices.
 Click here to find an up to date list of Samsung Pay compatible devices.

 Samsung Pay requires you to sign in to your Samsung account before you register your bankHometown debit card.
 If you do not have a Samsung account, create an account by clicking Sign up.
-During the setup of Samsung Pay you will be prompted to scan your fingerprint or iris and enter a PIN, so you can authenticate future purchases.
+During the setup of Samsung Pay you will be prompted to scan your biometric ID and enter a PIN so you can authenticate future purchases.